andrewkimjoseph/pax/flutter/README.md

-# PAX - Task Management and Reward Platform
+# Pax - Task Management and Reward Platform

-PAX is a Flutter-based mobile application that facilitates task management, participant screening, and reward distribution.
+Pax is a Flutter-based mobile application that facilitates task management, participant screening, and reward distribution.
 The platform enables organizations to create tasks, screen participants, and distribute rewards through a secure and efficient system.

 ## Core Features